 - Lice like clean hair as it is easier for them to cling to it.

-- Head lice require the temperature and blood of the human head; they can not survive on pets.
+- Head lice require the temperature and blood of the human head to survive.

 - Prophylactic lice treatments are not recommended and expose you to chemicals unnecessarily.